wpiperpbs/Engagement-Form-Take-Home-Assignment/README.md

 - Document any additional features you would add with more time

 ## Submission
-1. Create a new repository with your solution
+1. Create a branch in this repository with the format `submission-firstname-lastname`
-2. Include a README with:
+2. Implement your solution in this branch
+3. When ready to submit:
+   - Ensure all your changes are committed
+   - Create a Pull Request from your branch to `main`
+   - In your PR description, include:
      - Setup instructions
      - Any assumptions made
      - Additional features you would add with more time
      - Any other relevant notes
+4. Wait for review feedback from the team

+Important Notes:
+- Do not create a separate repository - work directly in a branch of this one
+- Make sure your PR title clearly includes your name
+- Do not merge your PR - the team will handle all PR management
+- Your branch will be removed after review is complete

 ## Evaluation Criteria
 - Clear, well-structured code